-Application period for 2022 is now closed.
+Application period for 2023 is now closed.
+Applicants will be notified of their status in December.

 Women’s stories are vital and important.
 Currently, those stories whether expressed in poems, plays, novels, essays, or memoirs are not published, reviewed, or promoted as often as the work of men.
 Storyknife provides women with the time and space to explore their craft without distraction.
 Every aspect of a residency at Storyknife is steeped in a profound generosity of spirit so that each writer knows she and her work are valuable.
 Storyknife residents carry away both this affirmation and a living community of women writers to assist their valuable work wherever they go.